 The tape test may need to be done on 3 separate days to improve the chances of detecting the eggs.

 You may be given a special pinworm test kit.
 If so, follow instructions on how to use it.

 The skin around the anus may have minor irritation from the tape.

 This test is performed to check for pinworms, which can cause itching in the anal area.

 What Abnormal Results Mean

 If adult pinworms or eggs are found, the person has a pinworm infection.
-Usually the whole family needs to be treated with medicine.
-This is because pinworms are easily passed back and forth between family members.
+Usually, all household members need to be treated with medicine.
+This is because pinworms are easily passed back and forth within a household.